Henry Rowland (actor)

-Henry Rowland (born Heinrich Wilhelm von Bock; December 28, 1913 – April 26, 1984) was an American film and television actor.
-He is remembered for his role as Count Kolinko in the Zorro television series.
+Henry Rowland (born Heinrich Wilhelm von Bock; December 28, 1913 – April 26, 1984) was an American actor.
+Of German descent and partly raised in Bonn, he became known for playing Nazi soldiers and officers during World War II, appearing alongside German and Austrian expatriate actors.
+Post-war, he had a lengthy career playing character roles in film and television, appearing in over 200 film and television productions.

-Biography
+Early life

-Rowland was born in Omaha, Nebraska.
-His father left Germany before World War I began and became a professor of German at the University of Nebraska.
-Following the war, Rowland was educated in Germany through the secondary level.
-He returned to the United States and studied acting in Pasadena.
+Rowland was born Heinrich Wilhelm von Bock in Omaha, Nebraska, to German parents.
+Originally from Bonn, his father was a professor of German at the University of Nebraska Omaha.
+His great-uncle was Fedor von Bock, a Wehrmacht field marshal.

+Following the First World War, Rowland was sent to Germany for his secondary education.
+After completing gymnasium, Rowland moved to California to study in Pasadena.

+During World War II, Rowland served in the United States Army Air Forces.

+Career

-While Rowland was born in the American Midwest, he was frequently cast as German characters, particularly as Nazis in films made during or, later, about World War II.
-Rowland "heiled" and "achtunged" his way through a variety of films, ranging from Casablanca (1943) to Russ Meyer's Supervixens (1975).
-Conversely, he showed up as an American flight surgeon in 1944's Winged Victory, billed under his Army rank as Corporal Henry Rowland.
+Rowland "heiled" and "achtunged" his way through a variety of films, ranging from Casablanca to Russ Meyer's Supervixens.
+His fluency in the German language made him an ideal choice to play Nazi soldiers and officers during the Second World War.
+Conversely, he showed up as an American flight surgeon in 1944's Winged Victory, billed under his Army rank as 'Corporal Henry Rowland.'
 In his last years, Rowland had continued playing such Germanic characters as the Amish farmer in The Frisco Kid (1979).
-These included bit part or cameo roles in most of Russ Meyer's 1970s sexploitation films, which included, in addition to Supervixens, Beyond the Valley of the Dolls (1970) and Beneath the Valley of the Ultra-Vixens (1979).
-In the Meyer films, Rowland always depicting a disguised and fictionalized version of Nazi Party official Martin Bormann as a cross-movie running gag.

 He appeared six times on the western series Annie Oakley, starring Gail Davis and Brad Johnson.
 He was also cast in the television series Brave Eagle, Fury, The Lone Ranger, Zorro, The Rifleman, Tales of Wells Fargo (episode "Laredo"), and Gunsmoke.

+Honors

+For his contribution to the television industry, Rowland has a star on the Hollywood Walk of Fame at 6328 Hollywood Boulevard.

+Death

+Rowland died on April 26, 1984 at the age of 70.
 He was buried in Los Angeles National Cemetery.
-For his contribution to the television industry, Henry Rowland has a star on the Hollywood Walk of Fame at 6328 Hollywood Boulevard.